-Matte, otherwise known as "flat," gives walls a soft, velvety appearance.
+Matte Otherwise known as "flat," a matte finish gives walls a soft, velvety appearance.
 Of all of the paint finish options, it reflects the least amount of light.
 This blurs imperfections like dents and scratches.
 Walls painted with matte paint can be cleaned with a wet sponge, but it doesn't wipe clean quite as easily as its higher gloss counterparts (more on those later).
-So, matte paint isn't the best choice for high traffic areas, but it's perfect for adult bedrooms, ceilings, and dining rooms.
+So matte paint isn't the best choice for high traffic areas, but it's perfect for adult bedrooms, ceilings, and dining rooms.

 Light olive green eggshell walls add a touch of luxury to the master bedroom.
 Design by Diane Bishop Interiors.

-Eggshell Also known as “satin”, eggshell paint reflects more light than matte and can bring a slightly more lustrous appearance to your walls.
+Eggshell Also known as “satin,” eggshell paint reflects more light than matte and can bring a slightly more lustrous appearance to your walls.
 It is better at resisting stains than matte, and it’s definitely easier to clean.
 It’s not ideal for super high traffic areas, but it can certainly take a little wear and tear.
-Eggshell paint is a perfect option for areas that need some extra protection, but where a glossy appearance is not desired.
-Think kids rooms, hallways, and so on.
+Eggshell paint is the perfect choice for areas that need some extra protection but wouldn't benefit from a glossier appearance.
+Think children's bedrooms, hallways, and so on.

 Semi-gloss paint is the perfect choice for the hallway, which gets a ton of use.

-Semi-Gloss Semi-gloss paint is a fantastic choice for high traffic areas.
-George Schneider Painting makes sure your walls are in good condition before painting, because imperfections will definitely be noticeable with semi-gloss paint.
-If little hands smear Nutella® on walls painted with semi-gloss paint, not to fear.
-A semi-gloss finish is extremely easy to clean, which is why it’s just perfect for kids’ rooms.
-Kitchens, bathrooms, and rec rooms are also great places for easy to clean and durable semi-gloss paint.
+Semi-Gloss Semi-gloss paint is a fantastic solution for high traffic areas.
+George Schneider Painting makes sure your walls are in good condition before painting because imperfections will definitely be noticeable with semi-gloss paint.
+If little hands smear Nutella® on walls painted with semi-gloss paint, don't worry--a semi-gloss finish is extremely easy to clean, which makes it just perfect for kids’ rooms.
+Kitchens, bathrooms, and recreation rooms are also smart places for easy to clean and durable semi-gloss paint.

 Check out those glossy black banisters!
 With hands that run over them all day, high-gloss paint is the best choice.